 There are many different educational philosophies throughout the world, all of which are designed to promote academic and social growth in children.
 They take many shapes and forms and come from a variety of perspectives, focusing on different aspects of children’s intellectual, cognitive, and social development.

 Some of the most child-centered educational philosophies have their origins in the theories of child development specialists and psychologists who believe that young children learn best through play and self-discovery.
-Among the most well-known of these philosophies are the Froebel Method, the Montessori Method, the Reggio Emilia Method and the Waldorf-Steiner Method.
+Among the most well-known of these philosophies are the Froebel, the Montessori, the Reggio Emilia and the Waldorf-Steiner Method.

 These four methods all approach early learning from a developmental perspective, and stress the importance of play and self-directed exploration.
 There are many similarities in the approaches as they all strive to educate the “whole child” and believe that children should be responsible for their own learning to varying degrees.
 There are also several differences in the philosophies and environments of the four different methods.